-Especially when combined with other rehabilitation methods like physical therapy, yoga may be able to help spinal cord injury patients improve motor functions.
-This study found that when yoga and physical therapy were combined, individuals demonstrated lower levels of stress and inflammation than individuals who solely participated in physical therapy.
+When combined with other rehabilitation methods like physical therapy, yoga may be able to help patients improve movement and strength after spinal cord injury.
+This study found that, when yoga and physical therapy were combined, individuals benefitted from lower levels of stress and inflammation than individuals who solely participated in physical therapy.

-Likewise, yoga was suggested to help increase the production of neurotrophic factors that could help support the growth and survival of neurons and mediate neuroplasticity.
+Likewise, yoga may increase the production of neurotrophic factors that could help support the growth and survival of brain cells and encourage neuroplasticity.
 Neuroplasticity is the central nervous system’s ability to rewire itself, which plays an essential role in relearning functions affected by spinal cord injury.

-Up next, we’ll discuss how yoga uses deep breathing, meditation, and physical postures to promote spinal cord injury rehabilitation.
+Up next, we’ll discuss how yoga uses deep breathing, meditation, and physical postures to enhance spinal cord injury rehabilitation.

-Deep breathing helps promote rehabilitation after spinal cord injury by increasing oxygen intake.
-Oxygen in the blood is essential for fueling cellular activity throughout the body.
-When the blood is fully oxygenated, the body functions better and absorbs essential nutrients more efficiently.
+Deep breathing contributes to rehabilitation after spinal cord injury through several mechanisms, including increasing oxygen intake.
+This is important because oxygen in the blood is essential for fueling any activity that occurs in the body.
+When the blood is fully oxygenated, the body is more efficient and absorbs essential nutrients more quickly.

-Short, quick breaths will cause fatigue and trigger your body’s stress response.
+Taking short, quick breaths can trigger your body’s stress response.
 In contrast, deep, steady breaths will activate your body’s relaxation response, which is responsible for:

 - lowering blood pressure